 2. Walt's Fish Market Restaurant

 Family-owned and committed to fresh, locally-sourced seafood.
 The hand-breaded panko fried shrimp and fish & chips are local legends.
-Outdoor seating and live music make this more than just a meal.
+Outdoor seating and live music make this more than just a meal — it's where Sarasota locals go when they want honest seafood without the tourist markup.

 3. Phillippi Creek Village Restaurant & Oyster Bar